-The Department of Veterans Affairs provides numerous benefits to military veterans and their families such as disability compensation, home loans and education assistance for those who qualify.
+The Department of Veterans Affairs provides numerous benefits to military veterans and their families such as disability compensation, home loans, and education assistance for those who qualify.

 The GI Bill is a Department of Veterans Affairs education benefit offered to servicemembers and their families.
-The benefit was created to help with education and training goals and has several programs that depend on the servicemembers eligibility and duty status.
+The benefit was created to help with education and training goals and has several programs that depend on the servicemember’s eligibility and duty status.

 There are six programs currently being offered by the GI Bill.
-Each program is specifically designed for veterans and their families and consider special circumstances such as survivors of those who die in the line of duty.
-The benefit allows for several types of training including college degrees, vocational/technical school, on-the-job apprenticeships, certification and license reimbursement, national testing programs, flight training, correspondence training, work-study programs, tuition assistance and tutorial assistance.
+Each program is specifically designed for veterans and their families and considers special circumstances such as survivors of those who die in the line of duty.
+The benefit allows for several types of training including college degrees, vocational/technical school, on-the-job apprenticeships, certification and license reimbursement, national testing programs, flight training, correspondence training, work-study programs, tuition assistance, and tutorial assistance.

 For those leaving the military after 2013, there is no time limit to use the GI Bill benefit.
 This program is not considered financial aid as it is usually paid directly to the recipient, therefore most institutions require students to sign promissory notes or apply for actual financial aid to ensure all the costs are covered.
 Beneficiaries are able to use the benefit in pieces and can apply it to many levels of education.
-Pay is typically based on years of military service and how many college credits being pursued, up to a certain capped amount.
+Pay is typically based on years of military service and how many college credits are being pursued, up to a certain capped amount.

 Thrift Savings Plan

 The Thrift Savings Plan (TSP) is a government-managed retirement plan that is similar to a 401(k)-savings plan offered on the civilian side.
 Nurses can elect to deduct money from their pretax pay and select from many investment plans.
-Monies in this fund is not taxed until withdrawn in retirement years.
+Monies in this fund are not taxed until withdrawn in retirement years.

-Unlike most civilian jobs of current day, the military still offers a paid pension for those who serve at least 20 years of service.
+Unlike most civilian jobs of the current day, the military still offers a paid pension for those who serve at least 20 years of service.
 The military has two programs for retirement planning.
-The traditional defined benefit of monthly pay after serving at least 20 years and entering the military prior to January 1, 2018 and the new Blended Retirement System.
-This combines the defined benefit with matching contribution to the TSP account, and two bonus offers for continuation pay and a lump sum at retirement.
+The traditional defined benefit of monthly pay after serving at least 20 years and entering the military prior to January 1, 2018, and the new Blended Retirement System.
+This combines the defined benefit with a matching contribution to the TSP account, and two bonus offers for continuation pay and a lump sum at retirement.
 Retirement funds are calculated on base pay near the time of departure from duty.